Smart Storage Solutions for Small and Shared Bathrooms

 The shower area often becomes the most crowded part of a small bathroom.
 Bottles collect on the floor or edge of the tub, making cleaning harder and reducing usable space.
 Corner caddies lift products off the ground and keep them within reach.
 Tension pole organizers work well when wall drilling is not an option.

 Built-in ledges provide a permanent solution during renovations and eliminate the need for hanging storage.
-Limiting showers to daily use prevents buildup.
-When only essentials stay in the shower, maintenance becomes easier, and the space feels more controlled.
+Limiting shower products to daily-use items prevents buildup.
+When only essentials stay in the shower, maintenance becomes easier and the space feels more controlled.

 Door-Mounted Storage for Towels and Accessories

-Bathroom doors offer valuable storage space that often goes unused.
+Bathroom doors offer usable storage space that often goes ignored.
 Over-the-door hooks and racks provide instant storage for towels, robes, and hair tools without permanent installation.
+A sturdy rack like the Zenna Home Over-the-Door Towel Rack holds multiple towels and installs in seconds.
 These solutions work especially well in shared bathrooms where towel storage is limited.

 Weight limits matter.
 Choose sturdy hardware that can handle damp towels without shifting or damaging the door.
 Keep door clearance in mind so items do not interfere with closing or ventilation.
 When used correctly, door-mounted storage reduces clutter while keeping frequently used items easy to grab.